The regulation of informal urban markets in Brazil: historical aspects and exclusionary formalization

 Profile at ResearchGate.net | Profile at lattes.cnpq.br | feliperangelm@gmail.com

-As part of his USF Fellowship, Dr Rangel Martins also received a USF Knowledge Mobilisation Award in November 2021 (see below).
+As part of his USF Fellowship, Dr Rangel Martins also received a USF Knowledge Mobilisation Award in November 2021: Memories of an urban market in dispute.